 A socio spatial group query finds a group of users who possess strong social connections with each other and have the minimum aggregate spatial distance to a meeting point.
 Existing studies limit the socio spatial group search to either finding best group of a fixed size for a single meeting location, or a single group of a fixed size w.r.t. multiple meeting locations.
 However, it is highly desirable to consider multiple meeting locations/POIs in a real-life scenario in order to organize impromptu activities of user groups of various sizes.
 In this paper, we propose Top k Flexible Socio Spatial Group Query (Top k-FSSGQ) to find and rank the top k groups w.r.t. multiple POIs where each group follows the minimum social connectivity constraints.
 We devise a ranking function to measure the group score by combining social closeness, spatial distance, and group size, which provides the flexibility of choosing groups of different sizes under different constraints.
 To effectively process the Top k-FSSGQ, we first develop an Exact approach that ensures early termination of the search based on the derived upper bounds.
 We prove that the problem is NP-hard, hence we first present a heuristic based approximation algorithm to effectively select members in intermediate solution groups based on the social connectivity of the users.
 Later we design a Fast Approximate approach based on the relaxed social and spatial bounds, and connectivity constraint heuristic.
 Experimental studies have verified the effectiveness and efficiency of our proposed approaches on real datasets.

-Our work on Algorithmic Fairness Verification with Graphical Models is accepted in AAAI 2022.
+Our work on "How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis" is accepted in FAccT 2023.
 This is a joint work with Debabrota Basu and Kuldeep S. Meel.